alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

 },

 'Unhandled': function() {
-    this.response.spean('Sorry, I didn\'t get that.
+    this.response.speak('Sorry, I didn\'t get that.
 Try saying a number.')
                 .listen('Try saying a number.');
     this.emit(':responseReady');
 }